 Release the lower back, open up tight hips, and start preparing for labor with this workout: the best pregnancy ball exercises for the first trimester, second trimester and third trimester!
 These birthing ball exercises gently prepare the body for delivery by strengthening the lower body, glutes, core, arms and pelvic floor.

-Whether you just found out you’re pregnant or are nearing the final few weeks, these exercises are a safe way to begin preparing for labor and delivery.
+Whether you just found out you’re pregnant or are nearing the final few weeks, these birthing ball exercises are a safe way to begin preparing for labor and delivery.

-Call it an exercise ball, birth ball, stability ball, Swiss ball, or balance ball – this multifunctional piece of equipment is one of my favorite pregnancy products for all trimesters.
+Call it an exercise ball, birth ball, stability ball, Swiss ball, or balance ball – this multifunctional piece of equipment is one of my favorite pregnancy products for all trimesters and stages of pregnancy.

 This routine includes both activation (or strengthening) exercises as well as relaxation (or lengthening) exercises.